This is an Instagram-brow free zone.

 Sketch & Intensify Pomade and Powder Brow Duo, €24; Double Ended Brow Brush, €26, Laura Mercier - SHOP

 The Short Coming Brow

 Brows that end before the outer corner of the eye can make facial features look out of proportion, be it a natural short-coming or otherwise.
-The side of the nose, corner of the eye and end of the brow should technically all align at an angle, so if golden ratios are your thing, extend with a brow pomade that won’t budge.
+Without getting into the Golden Ratio, the side of the nose, corner of the eye and end of the brow should technically all align at an angle, so if closely reflecting pi is your thing, extend your brows with pomade that won’t budge.

 The Unintentional Bleached Brow

-Intentionally bleaching your eyebrows is a whole separate issue, but paler-than-pale skin and baby blonde fairness can often naturally cause brows to look non-existent, despite there actually being hair present.
-It’s possible to introduce some light colour and shape though, via a fine tipped pencil that creates hair-like strokes.
+Intentionally bleaching your eyebrows is a whole separate vibe, but paler-than-pale skin and baby-blonde fairness can make brows appear non-existent, despite there actually being hair present.
+Even the fairest of us all can introduce some light colour and definition via a fine-tipped pencil that creates hair-like strokes.
 Colour-wise, go more ashy than warm-toned.

 The Patchy Brow

-Considered a more permanent solution like micro-blading for the hole/gap/scar in your eyebrow, but the ‘blade’ aspect freaks you out too much?
-Add density to your deforestation situation with a tinted formula like Hourglass’, that’ll impart volume by coating hairs with infused micro-fibres, keep everything in place and won’t flake.
+Ever considered a permanent solution like micro-blading for the hole/gap/scar in your eyebrow, but are put off by the ‘blade’ aspect?
+Instead, add density to your deforestation situation with a tinted formula like Hourglass’ fibre gel.
+It imparts volume by coating hairs with infused micro-fibres, keeps everything in place and won’t flake either.

 Arch Brow Volumizing Fibre Gel, €27, Hourglass - SHOP